nixtomalon/recipe-finder/README.md

 ### Architecture

-This app follows the principles of [Clean Architecture]([link_to_clean_architecture_docs](https://github.com/mahdinazmi/Flutter-News-App-Clean-Architecture/tree/main)).
+This app follows the principles of ``Clean Architecture`` ([link_to_clean_architecture_docs](https://github.com/mahdinazmi/Flutter-News-App-Clean-Architecture/tree/main)).
 The codebase is organized into distinct layers, promoting separation of concerns and maintainability.

 ### State Management

-This app uses the BloC (Business Logic Component) pattern for state management.
+This app uses the ``BloC (Business Logic Component)`` pattern for state management.
 BloC helps to organize and manage the flow of data in a reactive and scalable way.

 ### Unit Testing

-The codebase is thoroughly tested using mockito.
+The codebase is thoroughly tested using ``mockito``.
 To ensure the reliability and correctness of the application's functionalities.
 To run the tests, follow the instructions in the [Testing Section](https://docs.flutter.dev/cookbook/testing/unit/mocking) below.